SKIP TO PAGE CONTENT

 Mission of the School of Music

 The School of Music at West Texas A&M University prepares undergraduate and graduate students for careers in music in a student-centered, experiential learning environment.
-By fostering outstanding performance and academic rigor and recognizing the diversity of musical expression in culture, the School of Music promotes excellence in education for all musical endeavors.
+By fostering outstanding performance and academic rigor and recognizing musical expression in culture, the School of Music promotes excellence in education for all musical endeavors.

 The School of Music offers professional training in performance, conducting, composition, music education, music therapy, and music industry and technology, with emphasis on creative entrepreneurship and future success in a rapidly evolving musical landscape.